Chair, 2014-15: Brian Borovsky, surface physics and friction

 Experiments are selected from the areas of physics covered by Physics 374, 375 and 376 respectively.
 Emphasis is on the development of good laboratory techniques and the ability to work independently.
 Each 0.25-course registration will average one afternoon of work each week.

 In-depth study of particular topics in physics in a full-semester format.
 Topics are based on student interest and available staff.
-Recently taught courses include image processing, cosmology, and stellar evolution.
-Not offered 2012-13.
+Recently taught courses include solid state physics, cosmology, and stellar evolution.

 In-depth study of particular topics done in a half-semester format.
 Topics are based on student interest and available staff.
 Generally offered as a pair of half-courses in one semester but students may enroll in only one.
 Recently taught courses include general relativity and cosmology.
-Prerequisite: Physics 244 and Mathematics 230.
-Not offered in 2012-13.
+Prerequisite: PHYS 244 and MATH 230.
+Not offered in 2013-14.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: Determined by individual instructor.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.